Federal Reserve rate hike impact on home equity

 Fed rate hike history

 One of the Federal Reserve’s primary responsibilities is setting the federal funds rate, or the price of borrowing money.
 A higher rate tends to tamp down demand and spending, while a lower rate has the opposite effect.
-While the central bank has taken aggressive steps to raise the fed funds rate this year, the rate is still relatively low.
 Here’s a look at the history of Fed rate hikes since the 1980s.

-- Homeowners with mortgages enjoyed a collective increase in $3.6 trillion in equity over the last year, a 27.8 percent increase, according to CoreLogic, with the average homeowner gaining $60,200 in equity.
-That amounts to close to $300,000 in total.
+- Homeowners with mortgages enjoyed a collective increase of $1 trillion in equity over the last year, a 7.3 percent bump, according to CoreLogic, with the average homeowner gaining $14,300 in equity.

-- At the same time, the amount of homes with underwater mortgages — also known as negative equity — decreased to 1 million properties, representing just 1.8 percent of all mortgages, according to CoreLogic.
+- At the same time, the amount of homes with underwater mortgages — also known as negative equity — increased to 1.2 million properties, representing just 2.1 percent of all mortgages, according to CoreLogic.

-- HELOC balances added up to total $319 billion in the second quarter of 2022, according to the Federal Reserve Bank of New York.
+- HELOC balances added up to $336 billion in the fourth quarter of 2022, according to the Federal Reserve Bank of New York.

 Why homeowners have more equity today